Your Procedure in 3D

 Dr. Beckenstein pursued advanced breast reconstruction surgical training to help women from Montgomery, Tuscaloosa, Huntsville, and beyond facing the physical and emotional challenges that occur following a mastectomy or lumpectomy.

 Dr. Beckenstein’s breast reconstruction fellowship training included:

-Many women considering breast reconstruction in Huntsville, Montgomery, Hoover, and other Alabama cities choose Dr. Beckenstein’s practice after being referred by their oncologic surgeon, or after talking with other breast cancer survivors who have chosen reconstruction.
+Many women considering breast reconstruction choose Dr. Beckenstein’s practice after being referred by their oncologic surgeon or after talking with other breast cancer survivors who have chosen reconstruction.